Q. I heard that seeing a psychiatrist will cost me more than I pay for other Medicare services. Is this true? And if so, isn’t it discrimination?

-This law does not change the current situation in which beneficiaries are limited to 190 days over their lifetime for receiving Medicare Part A coverage of inpatient treatment in psychiatric hospitals—those that specialize in mental health conditions.
-There is no such limit on Medicare coverage for care in general hospitals.
+However, one form of discrimination was not changed by the 2008 law and still persists: Your Medicare Part A coverage for time spent as an inpatient in psychiatric hospitals—those that specialize in mental health conditions—is limited to 190 days over your whole lifetime.
+But there is no such limit on Medicare coverage for care in general hospitals.
 So any days you spend in a nonpsychiatric hospital—even if you’re being treated for a mental health condition—do not count toward the 190-day lifetime limit.
 Out-of-pocket costs are the same in either type of hospital.

 In some circumstances, Medicare covers “partial hospitalization,” which means receiving treatment at a hospital’s outpatient department or clinic or at a community mental health center during the day (but not spending the night there).
 Your charge for this type of service varies according to the treatment provided, but under Medicare rules it cannot be more than 40 percent of the Medicare-approved amount.

 For more details, see the official publication “Medicare & Your Mental Health Benefits”.